royersa/gameoflife/README.md

 ## Usage

+- If it's your first time using this application, read the **First time usage** section first... :)
-- Start the backend by running GameOfLifeApplication.java
+- Start the backend by running `GameOfLifeApplication.java`
 - Start the frontend with command `npm start` from inside `gameoflife-ui/gameoflife-app`

 ## First time usage

-- Install Node.js
+- Install Node.js (it will also install npm)
-- Install Npm
+- After installation
+  - run `node --version` from inside the terminal, if it's correctly installed it will return a version number
+  - run `npm --version` from inside the terminal, if it's correctly installed it will return a version number
-- Run `npm install` from inside from inside `gameoflife-ui/gameoflife-app`
+- Run `npm install` from inside `gameoflife-ui/gameoflife-app`

 ## Some tips